albertodev01/fraction/README.md

 You can create an instance of `Fraction` using one of its constructors.

- - Basic: it just requires the numerator and/or the denominator.
+ - **Basic**: it just requires the numerator and/or the denominator.

    ```dart
    final frac = Fraction(3, 5); // 3/5
    final frac = Fraction(3, 1); // 3
    ```

- - String: pass the fraction as a string but it has to be well-formed otherwise an exception is thrown.
+ - **String**: pass the fraction as a string but it has to be well-formed otherwise an exception is thrown.

    ```dart